openintegrationhub/openintegrationhub/docs/architecture/Decisions/open/HubModelArchitecture.md

 # Context

 As we have to prioritize we need to decide wether we want to implement a proper hub and spoke model now or postpone it.
 Therefore we describe two alternatives here (hub and spoke vs. flow definition).
-The decision indicates wether the hub and spoke implementation is postponed (alternative:peer-To-peer) or not (alternative:hub and spoke).
+The decision indicates wether the hub and spoke implementation is postponed (alternative: peer-To-peer) or not (alternative: hub and spoke).

 # Alternatives